JonathanMcCaffrey/jonathanmc/src/content/notes/website/website-update.md

 View [gatsbyjs's website](https://www.gatsbyjs.org/) document section as the main inspiration.

 This website should also be a test bed for all personal training and testing.
-Website repo has been made private.
-Long term, it should be split into a public repo, and a private fork.

 **Ideas in Scope of Redesign:**
 - Remake Website with React Studio